 Key Body: Ministry of Living Environment and Sustainable Development (MCVDD) in coordination with the local municipal authority (Mairie) where the factory will be located.

 Process: This requires submitting architectural drawings, structural engineering plans, and proof of land ownership or a long-term lease.
-Authorities will verify that the project complies with national construction standards and local zoning regulations, ensuring the land is designated for industrial use.
+Authorities verify that the project complies with national construction standards and local zoning regulations, ensuring the land is designated for industrial use.

 4. Operational Licenses for the Energy Sector